babelsociety/website/content/blog/beyond-market-economy/index.md

 Slavery in the eye of Market Economy is a good way to reduce costs and improve profits.
 Environmental regulations instead are a big nuisance because they increase costs, possibly cutting out profitable industries such as coal and oil extraction.
 There is no malice, only callous economics.

-History, together with today labor market and climate crisis, teach us that we cannot be trusted when competition is on and our quality of life depends on it.
+History teaches us that we cannot be trusted when competition is on and our quality of life depends on it.
 We will exploit all that we can to improve our immediate conditions, despite the problems we may incur in the future.
+That's why we are obstinately driving towards the precipice of the global climate crisis, even though it could wipe the entire humanity out of existence.

 ## Low-quality products